 However, roughly one in three consumers logged onto the internet using the bundled Dream Passport service, which greatly exceeded expectations.

 Initial predictions by Sega were that the PlayStation 2 would debut in late 1999 (it was actually early 2000 in Japan).
 The aim was to attract as many developers as possible within a year to attempt to secure the Dreamcast as the number one consoles of its generation.
-A 1 million units sold target for March 31st was set by management, though in the end the shipping figure is thought to have been around 900,000 across Asia, with potentially about 800,000 units actually sold (no official figures exist for this period and are third-party estimates from across Q2 1999).
+A 1 million units sold target for March 31st was set by management, though Sega only managed 900,000, breaking the 1 million mark in May.

 Keeping with the now long-running trend, Dreamcast releases were spread thin across the first half of 1999, to the point where the Nintendo 64 is thought to have out-performed Sega's new console.
 In the beginning of June, Sega held the Sega New Challenge Conference '99, and the console's price was lowered to ¥19,900, with the four launch games dropping to ¥1,990 (and changes coming into effect on the 24th).
 Sales rose by 10,000% and 65,000 units were sold in four days.
 A few months later, Sega got caught in a raid by Japanese officials for allegedly pressuring retailers to stick to that price.

-The spike subsided and sales continued to be sluggish - the 1.1 million sales for the fiscal year of 1999 was missed, with Sega only managing to sell 950,000 units in Japan.
+The spike subsided and sales continued to be sluggish - the 1.1 million sales for the fiscal year of 1999/2000 (ending March 31st 2000) was missed, with Sega only managing to sell 950,000 units in Japan and 7.04 million pieces of software.
 Peter Moore, however announced at this time that there were roughly 330,000 Japanese members of the region's Dreamcast network.

 With the Mega Drive, Sega had identified the US and Europe as the largest video game markets.
 With the Saturn and Dreamcast, they felt (perhaps wrongly) that Japan was the key territory.
 As such, like the Saturn, the Dreamcast was subjected to many games exclusive to Japan, along with numerous exclusive peripherals and special Dreamcast models.